Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The only real supplemental Kaplan tool worth mentioning would be the practice estimator tool.
 Basically, Kaplan takes your initial score assessment and runs it through their algorithm to show you how much studying you will need to do to achieve a certain score.

 To be honest though, I didn’t really mind that they didn’t offer many extra add-ons.
-Between the lessons, homework, LSAT Channel videos and more, I had plenty to do without any addition resources.
+Between the lessons, homework, LSAT Channel videos and more, I had plenty to do without any additional resources.
 Not to mention, some of the resources others offer have a coolness factor, but you only end up using them once or twice anyway.

 Kaplan LSAT Tutoring – Our Thoughts